ladinasedera/php-laravel-mix/README.md

-# Simple core app using laravel mix as stand-alone PHP project with vuejs version 2
+# Stand-alone php project with laravel mix and vuejs

 ## About